sdrap/sdrap.github.io/workshop/workshop.md

 All these changes pose important questions at the boundary between challenging academic questions and relevant industrial applications.
 To address these issues, the University of Evry, Shanghai Jiao Tong University and National University of Singapore are jointly organizing two companion workshops on Risk Measures, XVA Analysis, Cost of Capital and Central Counterparties.

 The first workshop has been held at the Standard Chartered Bank in Singapore on 18-19 April 2016.
-The second workshop will be held at the Shanghai Advanced Institute for Finance in China on 27-29 October 2016.

-For more details on the first workshop, please click here.

 ### Members of the Organizing Committee: